JustinBirchard/JustinBirchard/README.md

 </picture>
 <br><br>

 Eternally learning Python, SQL, and other tech.
-Creating as much as possible along the way.
+Creating as much as possible along the way.<br>
 Growing trees and vegatables.
 Investing.
 Writing songs, playing shows, and recording bands.

 <picture>